All Episodes

 Yes, yes.

-Well, you know, this is one of those bombshells where there's multiple installments here, and um, you know, he talks about how the climate change is gonna be replacing COVID as the fear mechanism.
+And, you know, he talks about how the climate change is going to be replacing COVID as the fear mechanism.

-He says fear, fear sells.
+He says fear sells.

-It's pretty I mean, if you haven't seen this, I encourage you to go online, YouTube, our website.
+It's pretty, I mean, if you haven't seen this, I encourage you to go online, YouTube, our website.

-It's actually trending on Twitter right now, which is ironic since Twitter, Jack Dorsey has banned Project Veritas from Twitter, but the story is still trending.
+It's actually trending on Twitter right now, which is ironic since Twitter, Jack Dorsey, has banned Project Veritas from Twitter.

-Uh indeed, he's taken down his LinkedIn page, Charlie Chester, the director has taken down page.
+Indeed, he's taken down his LinkedIn page.

-Why is he gonna get fired?
+But why is he going to get fired?

 He's saying it's coming from the top.

-And by the way, I mean, all you have to do is look at their coverage and you can see that what he's saying is absolutely true.
+And by the way, I mean, all you have to do is look at their coverage, and you can see that what he's saying is absolutely true.

-It's true, but you know, we live in this Orwellian age where you're not allowed to say that quiet part out loud.
+It's true, but, you know, we live in this Orwellian age where you're not allowed to say that quiet part out loud.

 In fact, one of the quotes from Chester, the director of CNN, is that he actually uses the phrase quiet part out loud.

-So it's all everyone knows this is true.
+So it's all, everyone knows this is true.

 This is not shocking to your audience, but it is the first time ever we've had a director at CNN say it verbatim.

-We are trying to get Trump out of office 100%, quote, without saying it.
+Say, quote, we are trying to help Biden, quote, we are trying to get Trump out of office 100%, quote, without saying it.

 Twitter and Google prefer this propaganda network as part of its algorithms.